Looking for a small, practical camera to take on your travels? Then look no further. Our roundup will help you buy the best compact camera for you.

 - 4K movie recording

-Announced earlier this year the TG-5 is the latest in a long line of ruggedised compacts from Olympus that’s built to withstand the kind of environments that would all but destroy regular compacts.
+The TG-5 is the latest in a long line of ruggedised compacts from Olympus that’s built to withstand the kind of environments that would all but destroy regular compacts.
 As such the TG-5 is waterproof to a depth of 15m, shockproof to drops of up to 2.1m, crushproof to a weight of 100kg and freezeproof down to -15°C. For those that want to use the camera at even deeper depths, Olympus offers an optional PT-058 housing unit (£279) that increases the camera’s waterproof rating to 45m.

 Underneath its tank-like body, the TG-5 is built around a 1/2.3-inch backside-illuminated CMOS sensor that produces 12MP of effective resolution.
 While this actually represents a drop in resolution from the 16MP TG-4 that preceded it, the trade-off according to Olympus is better low-light performance and enhanced dynamic range – both of which are likely to appeal to diving enthusiasts shooting in less than optimal light.